Complex collaboration/coordination; crowdsourcing for innovation; evidence-based healthcare; healthcare resource allocation

-My primary research interests revolve around the micro-dynamics (practices) of coordination and decision making in organizational settings.
-In particular, I am interested in how practitioners, individually and collectively, experience and cope with challenges of coordination in their everyday work situations and how they attempt to cross various boundaries (e.g., task-specific, temporal, epistemic) in order to coordinate.
-My research also examines how practitioners, with a focus on expert groups, make judgements and decisions in bewildering situations (e.g., when faced with moral dilemmas relating to resource allocation) and how judgement making may be affected by pressures for transparency and accountability.
+My primary research interests revolve around the micro-dynamics (practices) of collaborative work in complex organizational settings.
+My research focus is on how practitioners, individually and collectively, experience and cope with multiple interdependencies in collaborative work situations and what resources might enable them to cross various boundaries (e.g., task-specific, temporal, epistemic,) in order to coordinate distributed activities.
+My research also examines how organisations make "fair" decisions and how decision making is affected by pressures for transparency and accountability.

 I generally employ qualitative methods (e.g., field observations, interviews) and make use of social theories, such as practice theories and pragmatic sociology.

 Industry focus: commissioning/procurement of complex services (healthcare), crowdsourcing/crowdfunding, healthcare resource allocation

 IB9B20: Complexity, Management and Network Thinking

 IB96X0: Leading the Knowledge Based Organisation

 IB92X0: Business IT and Services